A topic from the subject of Biochemistry in Chemistry.

 • Oxidative Phosphorylation:

-• Generation of ATP from the electron transfer chain, using NADH and FADH2 from the previous cycles.
+• Generation of ATP from the electron transfer chain, utilizing the high-energy electrons carried by NADH and FADH2 from glycolysis and the Krebs cycle.

-• Breakdown of fatty acids into acetyl-CoA for energy production.
+• Breakdown of fatty acids into acetyl-CoA, which enters the Krebs cycle for energy production.

 • Protein Metabolism:

-• Synthesis and degradation of proteins, essential for cellular function.
+• Synthesis (anabolism) and degradation (catabolism) of proteins, essential for cellular structure, function, and regulation.

 Main Concepts

 Metabolism is a dynamic process that supports cellular function.
-Catabolism releases energy, while anabolism builds cellular components.
+Catabolism releases energy, while anabolism consumes energy to build cellular components.
+These processes are interconnected and highly regulated.

 Materials: